 Arthur T. Sands, M.D., Ph.D.
-Our employment agreement with Dr. Sands provides that if we terminate his employment without "cause," if Dr. Sands terminates his employment for "good reason," or if his employment is terminated at the end of any renewal term through notice of non-renewal, in each case prior to a "change in control" of our company, we will pay Dr. Sands his then-current salary for twelve months pursuant to our normal payroll procedures.
+Our employment agreement with Dr. Sands provides that if we terminate his employment without "cause," if Dr. Sands terminates his employment for "good reason," or if his employment is terminated at the end of any renewal term through notice of non-renewal, we will pay Dr. Sands his then-current salary for twelve months pursuant to our normal payroll procedures, plus an additional single sum payment equal to his full target bonus for the year in which the termination occurred.